rwaldron/tc39-notes/es8/2017-03/mar-23.md

 YK: No I was simply arguing that you could also solve that with the parseModule API.

-DH: Do you mind if a do a quick syntehsis.
+DH: Do you mind if I do a quick synthesis.
 What we're all taking about is sort of the classic problems of sharing and mutation.
 And there are sort of classic solutions which include mutability and copying.
-And so I think.
-This is the first trip around the block to explore, and we'll keep exploring that and not trying to solve more than we need at this point.
+And so I think this is the first trip around the block to explore, and we'll keep exploring that and not trying to solve more than we need at this point.
 I think making it inexpensive so that you can instantiate a module across realms is (very good)....
 Frozen realms.
 I like immutable data structure.
 I think frozen realms have a lot of promise as well.

 BF: I agree with everything you just said, so that's good.
 Has any thought been given to the behavior of the window.proxy object?